 PostgreSQL (also known as Postgres) is a a powerful, open source object-relational database system.
 It has more than 15 years of active development and a proven architecture that has earned it a strong reputation for reliability, data integrity, and correctness.

-After nearly a year of development work, a
+After nearly a year of development work, a beta version of PostgreSQL version 8.4 of the database is just around the corner.

 A major performance enhancement involves the Free Space Map (FSM), a data structure that tracks what space is available for reuse inside the Postgres backend data store.
 Every time your database performs an INSERT or UPDATE, Postgres uses this structure to help determine where new information will be written.